Byram Township, New Jersey: Mining

 Byram Township had a very large mining industry in the past.
-There are so many mineral mines in Byram that there is one almost walking distance from anywhere.
-The biggest mine, The Roseville Mine, is located on the current Roseville Road.
+The largest mine, The Roseville Mine, is located on the current Roseville Road.
 The mine is in a quadrilateral plot of land, with the southwestern corner created by Roseville Road and Amity Road.
 The southeastern corner is created by an intersection between Roseville Road and the Lackawanna Cut-off.
 The Roseville Mine was first excavated in the early 1850s.
-It was well worked during its life, with production in 1880 alone documented as 67,000 tons [of what?].
+It was well worked during its life, with production in 1880 alone documented as 67,000 tons of ore.
 Most of the work was done via a large open cut.
-This cut as it exists today, is water-filled, however its massive size was impressive, its vertical walls were likely over 80 to 90 feet high.
-Another popular mine is the Charlotte Uranium mine.
-The mine extracted uranium from the rocks of southwestern Byram.
+This cut as it exists today, is water-filled, with vertical walls as much as 80 to 90 ft high.
+The Charlotte Uranium mine extracted uranium from the rocks of southwestern Byram.
 The mine closed in the 1950s, but many remnants are still visible.

 Geography

 According to the United States Census Bureau, the township had a total area of 22.72 square miles (58.84 km2), including 21.53 square miles (55.76 km2) of land and 1.19 square miles (3.07 km2) of water (5.22%).
 It is divided into several sections.
 They include the neighborhoods of Forest West, East and West Brookwood, Forest Lakes, Lackawanna, Cranberry Lake, and the Lake Mohawk area.

 The township is known as the "Township of Lakes" because of the community's nearly two dozen lakes and ponds.

+A wooded exclave owned by the State of New Jersey and covering 33 acres is located on Lake Musconetcong adjoining Hopatcong and Stanhope, 1 mi away from the remainder of the township.

-Byram Center (with a 2010 Census population of 90) is an unincorporated community and census-designated place (CDP) located within Byram Township.
+Byram Center (with a 2020 Census population of 2,232) is an unincorporated community and census-designated place (CDP) located within Byram Township.
 Lake Mohawk (with 1,824 out of the CDP's total 2010 Census population of 9,916 in the township) is a CDP split between Byram Township and Sparta Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Brookwood East, Brookwood West, Cage Hill, Cranberry Lake, Forest Lakes, Jefferson Lake, Lake Lackawanna, Lockwood, Panther Pond, Roseville, Stag Pond, Tomahawk Lane, Waterloo, Wolf Lake and Wrights Pond.